odisha-ml/website/content/initiatives/odiagenai.md

 ## Odia Generative AI

-* OdiaGenAI is a collaborative initiative led by [Subhadarshi Panda](https://www.linkedin.com/in/subhadarshi-panda-1ba5091a/) and [Soumendra Kumar Sahoo](https://www.linkedin.com/in/soumendrak/) that conducts research on Generative AI and LLM for the Odia Language.
 * Post the revolution of Generative AI by ChatGPT, a few community members led by [Dr. Shantipriya Parida](https://www.linkedin.com/in/shantipriya-parida-9781a9127/) have started a project to create a community around Generative AI in Odia.
 * The project is called Odia Generative AI (ODiaGenAI) and is a community of AI enthusiasts, researchers, and developers who are passionate about exploring the potential of Generative AI in Odia.